ar-io/specs/arns/arns-resolver-01.md

 ### 3. Local Storage of Data

-The resolver must store all retrieved information locally to facilitate easy lookups by users or downstream infrastructure, such as an AR.IO Gateway.
+The resolver should store all retrieved information locally to facilitate easy lookups by users or downstream infrastructure, such as an AR.IO Gateway.

 ## Resolution Protocols